 Hot Water is bad for your skin, much in the same way that harsh soaps are.
 Regular hot showers wash away all of the skins natural oils and minerals, leaving your body scrambling to replace them.
 Hot water also raises blood pressure, can make you feel faint and also inflames the skin, giving rise to sunburn like symptoms including itchiness, redness and flaking skin… lovely.

 Our advice?
-Have a lukewarm shower a couple of times a week – if not every time you have a shower.
+Have a lukewarm showe2r a couple of times a week – if not every time you have a shower.
 Your skin will thank you for it.

 Not Washing Your Feet